 The shoulder is one of the most mobile joints in the body, and more mobility can sometimes equate to sacrificing stability which can be a major issue at the shoulder.
 The rotator cuff muscles in the shoulder are responsible for stabilizing the shoulder during active movements and can be compromised if they lack the appropriate strength to meet the demands of the activity.

-If pain limiting your ability to play tennis call or text today for thorough evaluation and individualized treatment.
+If tennis shoulder pain is limiting your ability to play tennis call or text today for thorough evaluation and individualized treatment.
 We have two physical therapy clinics around Portland to serve you.
 Contact our Sherwood clinic or our Bethany clinic.

 Check out what injuries we commonly treat and what to expect during an appointment.

 Josh Guyer grew up in Central Oregon and graduated from the University of Portland in 2013.
 His professional interests extend to tennis and golf with over 10 years of experience in both sports, winning an Oregon high school tennis doubles state championship.
-He has interests in orthopedics and sports medicine, treating athletes of all ages, prevention and wellness, and post-surgical rehabilitation.
+He has interests in orthopedics and sports medicine, treating athletes of all ages, prevention and wellness, treatment of injuries like tennis shoulder, and post-surgical rehabilitation.
 Josh has a strong commitment to promoting health and wellness and tailors his care to meet each patient’s needs and goals.